DLR-RM/rafcon-task-planner-plugin/pages/documentation/PDDLActionTab.md

 ### Requirements

-This checkboxes represent requirements on PDDL Planners.
-For example, if an action uses Types (all actions in the Plugin do that), the Planner requirement would be ':typing'.
-All requirements the Action in the 'PDDL' field has should be ticked here.
+This checkboxes represent requirements on PDDL planners.
+For example, if an action uses types (all actions in the plugin do that), the planner requirement would be ':typing'.
+All requirements, the action in the 'PDDL' field has, should be ticked here.

 ## Buttons

 The PDDL Action tab comes with a few Buttons.
-These are described in this Section.
+These are described in this section.

 ### Auto Complete

-The Auto complete Button is located between the 'PDDL' and the 'Predicates' field.
-As it's title indicates, it tries to auto complete the Predicates, Types and Requirements fields, and applies all changes.
+The Auto Complete Button is located between the 'PDDL' and the 'Predicates' field.
+As it's title indicates, it tries to auto complete the predicates, types and requirements fields, and applies all changes.
 First to mention: It tries.
-Currently no bugs are known, and usually it finds all Predicates, types and requirements needed, but there is NO guarantee.
-Second to mention: It's Auto Complete.
-Therefore it will just add, input to the fields, but not override them.
+Currently no bugs are known, and usually it finds all predicates, types and requirements needed, but there is NO warranty.
+Secondly: It's auto complete.
+Therefore it will just add input to the fields, but not override them.

 ### Apply

-The Apply Button is located in the footer of the Action Tab.
-The Plugin stores all information of the PDDL Action in the "Semantic Data" Tab of vanilla Rafcon. so the Apply Buttons purpose is, transmit the entered data from the PDDL Action Tab into the Semantic Data Tab.
+The Apply Button is located in the footer of the action tab.
+The plugin stores all information of the PDDL action in the "Semantic Data" Tab of vanilla Rafcon. so the apply Buttons purpose is, transmit the entered data from the PDDL Action Tab into the semantic data tab.<br>
-**Important:** Hitting the Apply Button will not store the PDDL Data persistent.
-It is just persistent after saving the State.
-If the state was saved but the Apply button wasn't clicked, the PDDL Action Tab is also not saved.
+**Important:** Hitting the Apply Button will not store the PDDL data persistent.
+It is just persistent after saving the state machine.
+If the state was saved but the Apply button wasn't clicked, the PDDL action tab is also not saved.

 ### Enable Auto Apply

-If Auto Apply is enabled, all changes are automatically applied. usually enabeling is recomended, but due to some performance issues, it should be disabled when writing a (long) description or coding in inside of the PDDL field.
+If Auto Apply is enabled, all changes are automatically applied.
+Usually enabeling is recomended, but due to some performance issues,it should be disabled when writing a (long) description or coding in the PDDL field.